PolymathNetwork/polymath-core/README.md

 The CLI (Command Line Interface) ST-20 Generator tool is a wizard-like script that will guide technical users in the creation and deployment of an ST-20 token.
 The commands are operated from a *nix command prompt (unix or mac).

-To use it, make sure you are connected to a full ethereum node (or locally to Ganache-cli, a local fake test network).
+To use it, make sure you are connected to a full ethereum node (or locally to Ganache-cli, a local private test network).
+You can run Parity with the following command to get started (make sure the node is fully synced before using the CLI tool):
+`parity --chain ropsten  --rpcapi "eth,net,web3,personal,parity" --unlock YOUR_ETH_ACCOUNT --password $HOME/password.file`

 1. Edit `demo/helpers/contract_addresses.js` to make sure scripts are pointing to the correct contract addresses
 2. On the terminal, run the following command: `npm run st20Generator`
 3. Follow the text prompts: